Nonlinear Domar aggregation over transforming production networks: Synergism

+The nature of synergism is thus endogenously determined by the substitution elasticity of the production network.

-Below we summarize the results obtained so far, concerning (\ref{evaltwo}) with regard to (\ref{dir}): \begin{propo}[Negative sinergism] Under an inelastic network ($\sigma < 1$), the aggregate output pertaining to simultaneous productivity increases (or decreases), i.e., $(z_1, z_2) \gtrless (1, 1)$, is less than the sum of aggregate outputs that pertain to individual productivity increases (or decreases), i.e., $(z_1 \gtrless 1, z_2=1)$ and $(z_1 = 1, z_2 \gtrless 1)$. \end{propo} \begin{propo}[Positive sinergism] Under an elastic network ($\sigma > 1$), the aggregate output pertaining to simultaneous productivity increases (or decreases), i.e., $(z_1, z_2) \gtrless (1, 1)$, is greater than the sum of aggregate outputs that pertain to individual productivity increases (or decreases), i.e., $(z_1 \gtrless 1, z_2=1)$ and $(z_1 = 1, z_2 \gtrless 1)$. \end{propo}
+\begin{propo}[Negative synergism] In an inelastic network ($\sigma < 1$), the aggregate output pertaining to simultaneous productivity increases (or decreases) is strictly less than the sum of aggregate outputs pertaining to individual shocks.
+Innovations stifle each other through the rigidity of the network. \end{propo}